velezsarain/catherhfit/README.md

-# sistem-analog
+# CATHERHFIT
-Sistem Analog watchface for Fitbit OS
+Analog watchface for Fitbit OS inspired by the Swatch CATHERHBLACK and CATHERHRED watches